WinterAxis/ESV-MD-Bible/The_Bible_esv/27_Daniel/Dan_7.md

 And the kingdom and the dominion and the greatness of the kingdoms under the whole heaven shall be given to the people of the saints of the Most High; his kingdom shall be an everlasting kingdom, and all dominions shall serve and obey him.'

 ###### 28
 "Here is the end of the matter.
-As for me, Daniel, my thoughts greatly alarmed me, and my color changed, but I kept the matter in my heart." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+As for me, Daniel, my thoughts greatly alarmed me, and my color changed, but I kept the matter in my heart."

 ***